Back to blog

 1. Define Scope, Assets, And Written Permissions

-Start with an asset inventory that a tester can actually use.
-List every domain, subdomain, app environment, API base URL, admin portal, mobile web view, webhook endpoint, file storage path, authentication provider, and third-party integration that belongs to the assessment.
-Then mark each item as in scope, limited scope, or out of scope.
+Start with an asset inventory the tester can actually use.
+List every domain, subdomain, app environment, API base URL, admin portal, mobile web view, webhook endpoint, file storage path, authentication provider, analytics integration, payment sandbox, and third-party callback that belongs to the assessment.
+Mark each as in scope, limited scope, or out of scope.

 Scope should also say what the tester is allowed to do.
-Can they attempt privilege escalation?
-Can they test account lockout?
-Can they trigger password reset flows repeatedly?
-Can they upload files?
-Can they test rate limits?
-Can they attempt SSRF, deserialization, or command injection probes?
-Written rules of engagement protect both sides and keep the assessment focused on exploitable product risk rather than avoidable operational disruption.
+Can they test privilege escalation, account lockout, password reset flows, file upload, rate limits, SSRF probes, deserialization, or command injection?
+Can they run authenticated API calls at volume?
+Can they create tenants or simulate payment failures?
+Written rules of engagement protect both sides and keep the assessment focused on product risk instead of avoidable operational disruption.

 Scope ItemWhat To PrepareWhy It Matters